Skip to main content

 4 mentions Positive Neutral Negative

-• “The whole thing seems to be designed to just make you grind out stats and resources to lengthen the runtime since using any of the items or weapons you can craft locks you into a never-ending cycle of grinding resources to replace or refill those items over and over.”
+• “The whole thing seems to be designed to just make you grind out stats and resources to lengthen the runtime, since using any of the items or weapons you can craft locks you into a never-ending cycle of grinding resources to replace or refill those items over and over.”

 • “It's tedious to play, badly designed, and quite likely made that way on purpose.”

 • “I was playing it for a couple of hours and it was fun, but after a few resets of the story, some parts get more and more tedious.
 The game sometimes even throws at you two exactly the same random encounters one after another.
-But what really breaks the game for me was a game-breaking bug.
+What really broke the game for me was a game-breaking bug.
 After another reset, you start in the desert, and after a while, your character takes out sand from his boot and teleports to base.
-The problem is that after going out from the base, I ended up just before checking the bot for sand and automatically teleporting back to base.
+The problem is that after going out from the base, I ended up just before checking the bot for sand and automatically teleporting to base.
 No matter what I tried, I was stuck in that loop.
-The only way out of this situation would be to start the game once more and hope that I will not get stuck somewhere again, and I'm not looking forward to testing my luck again.”
+The only way out of this situation would be to start the game once more and hope that I do not get stuck somewhere again, and I'm not looking forward to testing my luck again.”

 • stability